ramayyala/ALS_Visualization_Tool_Public/README.md

 - **Quantile Norm**
   - This option allows users to perform a Quantile normalization on the data.
 This normalization is carrioud out by sorting the data, then calculating the mean, and then using the rank function of dataframes in pandas, with method set to min.

-#### SQL Querying
+### SQL Querying

 SQL querying works using ODBC Driver 17 for SQL Server provided by Microsoft.
 You need to make sure you have this installed prior to running, otherwise you will not have access to the data.
 We use the pyodbc package here to connect the code to the SQL database.
+All of these functions are located in the sql.py file in the modules folder.

 #### **tpm\_sql\_query:**